neungs-2/neungs-2/README.md

 ### Hi there 👋

-✍ I'm studying to become a Full Stack Web Developer
+✍ I'm studying to be a Full Stack Web Developer

 <!--